sapegin/washingcode-book/manuscript/110_Other_techniques.md

 <!-- // This is an implicit assertion: let it be -->

-This test alone can give us 60-70% code coverage without a single assertion, or actually testing any functionality, because code coverage measures numbers lines _executed_ from test, it doesn’t measure tests’ quality.
+This test alone can give us 60-70% code coverage without a single assertion, or actually testing any functionality because code coverage measures numbers lines _executed_ from test, it doesn’t measure tests’ quality.

 T> The test about isn’t entirely pointless and is better than no test at all.
 At least it makes sure that the page renders without exceptions.
 Artem Zakharchenko [wrote a great article](https://www.epicweb.dev/implicit-assertions) about such tests that are called implicit assertions.